-- the information required to notify the consumer when a CDR insight has been disclosed, being: - what CDR data was disclosed - o when the CDR data was disclosed, and - the person to whom it was disclosed - where the accredited person is an affiliate and the CDR data will be collected by a sponsor at its request under a sponsorship arrangement, the sponsor's name and accreditation number, and - if applicable, details of each amendment that has been made to a consent. - C.77C.78 The consumer dashboard must also contain a statement that the CDR consumer is entitled to request further records in accordance with rule 9.5 of the CDR Rules (Request from CDR consumers for copies of records), and information about how to make such a request.

-C.78C.79 The consumer dashboard must have a functionality that allows the CDR consumer, at any time, to:

-- withdraw each consent - elect for their CDR data be deleted once it becomes redundant, and - withdraw an election regarding whether their CDR data should be deleted once it becomes redundant.

-C.79C.80 These functionalities must be simple and straightforward to use, and prominently displayed.
+- what CDR data was disclosed - o when the CDR data was disclosed, and - the person to whom it was disclosed - the information required to notify the consumer when a CDR insight has been disclosed, being: - o what CDR data was disclosed - when the CDR data was disclosed, and - the person to whom it was disclosed - where the accredited person is an affiliate and the CDR data will be collected by a sponsor at its request under a sponsorship arrangement, the sponsor's name and accreditation number, and - if applicable, details of each amendment that has been made to a consent. - C.78 The consumer dashboard must also contain a statement that the CDR consumer is entitled to request further records in accordance with rule 9.5 of the CDR Rules (Request from CDR consumers for copies of records), and information about how to make such a request. - C.79 The consumer dashboard must have a functionality that allows the CDR consumer, at any time, to: - withdraw each consent - elect for their CDR data be deleted once it becomes redundant, and - withdraw an election regarding whether their CDR data should be deleted once it becomes redundant. - C.80 These functionalities must be simple and straightforward to use, and prominently displayed.